mattdp/partreach/config/jekyll/_posts/2014-11-18-injection_molding_through_alibaba_case_study.markdown

 Simply put, if SMBC wanted a better product for cheaper they would need to take a fundamentally different approach.

-Solution
+<h1>Solution</h1>

-tl;dr: SupplyBetter needed to find an injection molding shop in China that was perfectly matched to produce this product.
+tl;dr: SupplyBetter needed to find a shop with the right capabilities in China in order to meet their project needs.

 To better understand the decision made in making Version 2 Gulpo, here is a summary of specifications from the previous section: